sivann/docker2rpm/README.md

 # docker2rpm #

-Converts a docker image to an rpm package which runs via chroot
+Converts a docker image to an rpm package which runs via systemd in a chrooted environment.
+Supports bind mounts for configuration files, etc.

 ### How ? ###